 Roasting

 I want to add here that roasting and baking are used similarly with the difference being that roasting is used with higher heat temperatures of 400 degrees and up.
-Also, the food already has a solid structure before cooking such as potatoes chicken beef.
+Also, the food already has a solid structure before cooking such as potatoes, chicken or beef.

 Whereas baking is done with lower heat temperatures of 375 degrees and lower and with foods without an initial structure such as cookies and cakes.
 Baking casseroles is another example.